 Roosje Saalbrink, Communications and Research Officer

-Join us as Environment Project Manager for the Bretton Woods Project and manage the Project’s work on the environmental impacts of World Bank policies and projects.
+Join us as the International Finance Project Manager for the Bretton Woods Project and manage our work relating to international finance issues, in particular as they relate to the IMF.
 Find out more here.

 Luiz coordinates the work of the Project.
 Previously he served for eight years as the chief of mission for the International Organisation for Migration (IOM) in Timor Leste, where he worked with UN bodies, donors and IFIs on strategic development planning.
 His past experience includes working with the IOM in Nauru, as well as with NGO Mercy Corps in a variety of emergency response situations, including in El Salvador, Kosovo and Macedonia, as well as on democratic governance in Angola.
 He served as a guest lecturer on conflict and development at the Columbia University School of International Public Affairs (SIPA).
 Luiz holds an LLM in International Law and a Masters in Development Economics from the School of Oriental and African Studies at the University of London, as well as a degree in political science from the State University of New York at Albany.